nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Corbin, J.C.: [return of, from Chillicothe to Arkansas,](chapter-06.md#jc-corbin-return)

-Colonization proposed as a remedy for migration, in the West; organization of society of; failure to remove free Negroes; opposed by free people of color; meetings of, in the interest of the West Indies; impeded by the exodus to the West Indies; a remedy for migration,
+Colonization: [proposed as a remedy for migration;](chapter-04.md#colonization-remedy-migration) in the West; organization of society of; failure to remove free Negroes; opposed by free people of color; meetings of, in the interest of the West Indies; impeded by the exodus to the West Indies; a remedy for migration,

 Colonization Society: [organization of](chapter-04.md#colonization-society-organization); [renewed efforts of](chapter-08.md#colonization-society-renewal)